shopware5/devdocs/source/developers-guide/address-management-guide/index.md

 ### Update an address

-Updating an address is almost the same like creating one.
+Updating an address is almost the same as creating one.
 The only difference is, that you don't have to provide the customer since the address is already associated with it.

 Pretending that you already fetched an address in `$address`, your update call might look like this: